MuntasirMalek/mac-auto-dim/README.md

 3. If you get "Input/output error" when trying to unload the service:
    - This is a common issue on newer macOS versions
    - Use `launchctl remove com.user.auto_dim` instead
-   - Or stop using the configuration tool: `~/bin/auto-dim --stop`
+   - Or stop using the configuration tool: `auto-dim --stop`

 ## Contributing